-Option 1: Formative Evaluations and Evaluability Assessments: NIJ recognizes that not all terrorism prevention programs may be at the stage of outcome evaluation readiness; as such, a phased approach is needed.
-In Option 1, applicants should plan to conduct a formative evaluation, as well as, an evaluability assessment to determine whether an outcome evaluation of the program or model is possible.
+Option 1: Formative Evaluations and Evaluability Assessments

+NIJ recognizes that not all VAW services programs may be at the stage of outcome evaluation readiness, and as such, a phased approach is needed.
+In Option 1, applicants should plan to conduct a formative evaluation, as well as an evaluability assessment to determine whether an outcome evaluation of the program or model is possible.
+Applicants should consider the diverse array of service programs for victims.

-If successful, awardees may be asked to submit an application for funding of additional phases to build on its findings.
-The specifics of the additional phases will be dependent on the findings of the formative evaluation and evaluability assessment.
-Subsequent phases may include: (1) a process evaluation of the specified program(s) or model(s); or (2) an outcome/impact evaluation of specified program(s) or model(s).
+If successful, an awardee may be asked to submit an invited application for funding of additional phases to build upon its findings.
+The specifics of the additional phases will be dependent on the findings of the formative evaluation and evaluability assessment, as well as other factors including, but not limited to, the availability of appropriations.
+Subsequent phases may include: 1) a process evaluation of the specified program(s) or model(s); or 2) an outcome/impact evaluation of specified program(s) or model(s).
 Future evaluation opportunities out of the phased approach may also include support for replication studies of programs or models.

-Evaluation Designs should include:
+Evaluation designs should include:

-- Descriptive research of terrorism prevention program(s) leading to the development of a logic model(s); - Evaluability and research capacity assessments of programs to be studied, including but not limited to, access to data and sample, consent procedures, and agency burden; - Development of implementation guide for specific program(s); and - Development of instruments or measures to test fidelity of program(s).
+- Descriptive research of service program(s) leading to the development of a logic model(s); - Evaluability and research capacity assessments of programs to be studied, including but not limited to access to data and samples, consent procedures, and agency burden; - Development of implementation guide(s) for specific program(s); and - Development of instruments or measures to test fidelity of program(s).